-- To oversee attendance recording, monitoring and first day absence procedures - To ensure that there are procedures in place for monitoring attendance and responding to children who are absent from education, and those who are Missing from Education. - To work with the LA School Attendance Team to prevent school refusal and children missing education - To lead on the development of attendance, behaviour, care and control policies - To provide support to staff in the development of individual behaviour profiles and positive handling plans

-- To quality assure such plans and ensure that they are agreed by parents and carers - To quality assure behaviour reporting, sanctions, PSHE and RSEs curriculums - To lead on Team Teach training, monitoring and practices across the Trust to ensure that positive handling is executed safely and using the least restrictive approaches - To oversee the strategic plan for staff and student well-being and lead on securing external accreditations related to well-being
+- To oversee attendance recording, monitoring and first day absence procedures - To ensure that there are procedures in place for monitoring attendance and responding to children who are absent from education, and those who are Missing from Education. - To work with the LA School Attendance Team to prevent school refusal and children missing education - To lead on the development of attendance, behaviour, care and control policies - To provide support to staff in the development of individual behaviour profiles and positive handling plans - To quality assure such plans and ensure that they are agreed by parents and carers - To quality assure behaviour reporting, sanctions and rewards systems - To monitor care and control practices across the school to ensure that positive handling (where appropriate) is executed safely and using the least restrictive approaches, and is in line with any licence agreements from the provider e.g. Team Teach - To oversee the strategic plan for staff and student well-being and lead on securing external accreditations related to well-being

-11. Strategic lead for professional development
+21. Strategic lead for professional development